Scepter Records: History

+The album was ranked number 13 on Rolling Stone's list of the "500 Greatest Albums of All Time" in 2003, re-positioned to number 23 on the 2020 updated list.
+In 2006, it was inducted into the National Recording Registry by the Library of Congress for being "culturally, historically, or aesthetically significant".

 Scepter was one of the earliest record labels to release 12-inch singles intended for the nascent disco market.
-During this revival of the label during the disco era in the 1970s, the label featured LTG Exchange, South Shore Commission, Ultra High Frequency, General Crook, Southside Movement, Aramada Orchestra and Bobby Moore.
+During this revival of the label during the disco era in the 1970s, the label featured LTG Exchange, South Shore Commission, Ultra High Frequency, General Crook, Southside Movement, Armada Orchestra and Bobby Moore.

-Its main producer, Luther Dixon, was unparalleled in his field as a songwriter for years.
-It was at Scepter that Burt Bacharach came into prominence as a writer and producer.
+The label worked with several music industry notables of the period, Marvin Schlachter joined Scepter as a partner in 1960, he became overall vice president and later sold his interest in the label in 1969.
+Schlachter then ran several other major labels before opening up Prelude Records in 1977.
+Scepter's main 1960s producer, Luther Dixon, was unparalleled in his field as a songwriter for years.
+It was also at Scepter that Burt Bacharach came into prominence as a writer and producer.
+Mel Cheren joined in 1970 as head of production, and together with the vice president for sales Ed Kushins launched West End Records in 1976.
+Cheren worked with Tom Moulton to create some of the first disco remixes on Scepter's early 12 inch discs in 1975.

 Greenberg decided to retire from the business in 1976, and sold her record labels to Springboard International.
 When Springboard went bankrupt, Gusto Records acquired the catalog.
 Dionne Warwick arranged to buy her own masters, and the Kingsmen won control of their masters via a highly publicized lawsuit.

 In March 2011, the musical Baby It's You!, which told the story of Greenberg and the development of Scepter Records, premiered on Broadway to lukewarm-to-poor reviews.